Skip to content

 }

 This will generate a pub struct Document in this scope which implements Resource.
-In other words, to use it with the a controller is at this point analogous to a fully typed resource:
+In other words, to use it with the controller is at this point analogous to a fully typed resource:

 let docs = Api::<Document>::all(client);